If you would like more information about the profile please click

 you to discuss your interest in greater detail.

 A young Danish start-up company, wants to launch a line of men's and ladies' underwear in organic cotton, recycled PET and Lenzing MicroModal fabrics and is looking for manufacturers to help them make their first collection

 A small Copenhagen, Denmark based start-up company is launching a collection of underwear targeting women and men in the age group 16-35 and is looking for producers of basic underwear to make the private label collection for them under a manufacturing agreement.

 The all-women team, got their idea after realising that there was a niche in the market between the mainstream, low-price, discount underwear segment and smaller, higher priced brands.
-The team has experience in sales and marketing from Europe and USA as well as online sales and has designed a collection to be launched in summer 2018 via their own online site.
+The team has experience in sales and marketing from Europe and USA as well as online sales and has designed a collection to be launched in autumn 2018 via their own online site.